AI-Kajee/OPSC7311_ParadoxPlanner/README.md

 - **Timesheet Tracking**: Users can log their activities with start and end times, descriptions, and optional photo attachments.
 - **Goal Setting**: Users can set goals for their tasks or activities, specifying minimum and maximum durations.
 - **Intuitive User Interface**: The app features an intuitive and user-friendly interface, making it easy for users to navigate and utilize its functionalities.
+- **Graph Display**: Users can view a graph showing the total hours worked each day over a user-selectable period.
+The graph also displays the user's minimum and maximum goals.
+- **Goal Achievement Visualization**: The app visually shows how well the user is staying between their minimum and maximum hour goals over the past month, helping them track their progress effectively.

 ## Getting Started